 Some of our best milkers can produce over a gallon of milk per day, but we receive about a half gallon per goat per milking on average.
 Cows produce an average of five gallons per day, so that's why goat's milk and cheese is often more expensive.
 We choose to milk goats because we enjoy their company as well as their wonderful tasting milk.

 The Milking Parlor

 The milking parlor is where the first part of our production begins.
 Every day, twice a day, for about eight months of lactation from spring to fall, we milk our goats in the morning and the afternoon.
 The milking stand allows for up to six goats to be milked at one time.
 The milking system uses a pulsating vacuum, so the milk claws alternate sucking each teat, so it really mimics the sensation of a suckling kid.
-We are very careful not to over-milk the goats as it can cause discomfort and lead to abrasions if done too often.

 Some of our goats are better producers than others.
 We keep detailed documentation of each goat's milking performance for ongoing analysis.
 Visit our other blog post to meet our top 10 milking does from 2021, and don't worry, we will be sure to update the list annually!

 During milking, the milk travels through our pipeline system, through a filter and into the 200 gallon bulk tank for storage.
 The bulk tank has a refrigerated jacket and an agitator inside, so the milk begins cooling immediately and evenly.
 We also have a 500 gallon bulk tank for cows milk storage on site.

 We do not have dairy cows in addition to our herd of dairy goats.
 We partner with Cal Poly Dairy which is part of California Polytechnic State University in San Luis Obispo, California, to get our supply of cows milk.
 Averaging around 800 gallons a week in pick-ups, we've been working with Cal Poly Dairy for a little over three years.